Compare two cars

 Verdict

 Nissan is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Japanese car offers slightly better overall protection and takes the lead.
 When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out. the German car is in a different dimension economy-wise, and many people will find that crucial.
 I believe that, when we take all into account, we have only one winner here - the Opel.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.